hoemotion/Karuma/README.md

 ### Don't forget to leave a Star!

-- Please don't forget to leave a star ⭐️.
+- Share this repo with your friends and leave a star ⭐️

 ## Having Issues?
 - This is my Support-Server: